Hebron Community Calendar

 Plan of Conservation and Development:

-The Planning and Zoning Commission approved the 2014 Town of Hebron’s Plan of Conservation and Development on June 10, 2014.
+The Town of Hebron Planning and Zoning Commission approved the 2024 Town of Hebron’s Plan of Conservation and Development on May 28, 2024.
 State law requires that the Plan of Conservation and Development (POCD) be updated at least every ten years.
-Accordingly, the Town of Hebron Planning and Zoning Commission is drafting an update to the POCD in an effort to provide a overall vision of how the Community should develop over the next 10-year planning period.
-Click on the button below to review Hebron’s current Plan of Conservation and Development and view draft section of the 2024 Update.
+The Planning and Zoning Commission worked with a consultant, Michael K. O’Leary, over several years, drafting an update to the POCD in an effort to provide a overall vision of how the Community should develop over the next 10-year planning period.
+Click on the button below to review Hebron’s 2024 Plan of Conservation and Development.

 Click Here for Information on the Plan of Conservation and Development